 Deal Pier Kitchen

 This fab new eaterie at the end of Deal’s iconic pier is one of THE best spots to eat in town this summer.
-With a seaside view, fresh and organic food PLUS it’s dog-friendly.
+With a seaside view plus it’s dog-friendly.

 A fab new eaterie has recently arrived at the end of Deal’s iconic pier and is, in our humble opinion, one of the best spots to head to for brunch in Kent.
 Plus, you are in a great part of Kent (especially if that sun is shining) to explore one of Kent’s new hot spots so why not make a day – or even a weekend – of it and head there yourself.
 Here is the lowdown if you do fancy jaunt to the seaside.